StrasWeb/picomon/README.md

 Just send the `SIGUSR1` signal to the process: it will first print the checks in error state and then the successful checks to the standard output.

+Please note that this will cancel the current `base_tick` sleeping period and thus trigger a new run.

 License
 -------